Lightspace-Official/Lightfinder/README.md

 A simple, offline and extremely lightweight information finder.
 Created by your favourie organisation, LightOrg.
 Type a word, see the meaning!

 ## Notes
+### Lightfinder - Coming to an end
+v2.0 will be the last & final version of Lightfinder.
+After this, Lightfinder will no longer be supported and maintained by Lightspace Org.
+Thank you all for helping Lightfinder the best it can be, and see you in our new projects!
+(LightX OS & lightX DevBox!)
 ### v2.0 is coming soon!
 **v2.0** is coming!
 This release will come with a new number of features:
  * Auto update detection